In a Nutshell

 - Theme: The theme of the work revolves around fear, superstition, and the battle between good and evil

-Who's Who in Summary of Dracula by Bram Stoker
+List of Characters in Dracula by Bram Stoker

 -